 towards a common purpose

-Each hub will ultimately comprise around 2,000 pupils, made up of around eight to ten schools.
-We feel this is the correct number to be effective and to ensure appropriate collaboration between the schools: not too big to be impersonal and not too small so as to not be financially viable.
+Each of our hubs will ultimately comprise around 2,000 pupils, made up of around eight to ten schools.
+We feel this is the correct number to be effective: not too big to be impersonal and not too small so as to not be financially viable.
 There is no lead school and all our schools work together for the benefit of our children.
 We like to think of ourselves as a family of schools, all looking out for each other, and there are regular occasions when school leaders meet to shape Ebor’s continually evolving vision.

-Schools considering joining us that their character and identity, and their place in their local communities, will be maintained should you opt to join Ebor and we are with you every step of the way if you choose to convert.
-Collaboration is key and we help schools continually improve, partly through use of our academy specialists, in subjects such as music, speech and language and mental health and wellbeing, and we would only really step in if we felt high standards were not being met.
-Schools would also benefit from our central services team set up to fully support teaching and learning.
+Schools considering joining us should know that their character and identity will be maintained should you opt to join Ebor and we are with you every step of the way if you choose to convert.
+Collaboration is key and we help schools continually improve, partly through use of our academy specialists and would only really step in if we felt high standards were not being met.
+Schools in Ebor also benefit from working with our central services team established to fully support teaching and learning.

-We want to develop a true partnership of equals, mutually supportive and learning from each other for the benefit of our pupils.
-Together we can deliver a unique learning opportunity, where the talents and skills of children and young people are identified, developed and celebrated.
+It is our ambition to develop a true partnership of equals, mutually supportive and learning from each other.
+Together we can deliver very special learning opportunities, where the talents and skills of children and young people are identified, developed and celebrated.

 If you would like to explore the possibility of joining us, or need more information, email us with your details and we will be in touch.